MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 ms.service: powerbi
 ms.subservice: powerbi-desktop
 ms.topic: conceptual
-ms.date: 12/19/2019
+ms.date: 12/20/2019
 ms.author: davidi

 LocalizationGroup: Create reports
 ---
 # Use report themes in Power BI Desktop
-With Power BI Desktop *report themes* you apply design changes to your entire report, such as using corporate colors, changing icon sets, or applying new default visual formatting.
+With Power BI Desktop *report themes*, you can apply design changes to your entire report, such as using corporate colors, changing icon sets, or applying new default visual formatting.
 When you apply a report theme, all visuals in your report use the colors and formatting from your selected theme.
 A few exceptions apply, which are described later in this article.

 ![Report themes](media/desktop-report-themes/report-themes-1a.png)

-There are two types of report themes: built-in and custom.
+There are two types of report themes, built-in report themes and custom report theme files:

-Built-in report themes provide a variety of predefined color schemes that are installed with Power BI Desktop.
+- Built-in report themes provide a variety of predefined color schemes that are installed with Power BI Desktop.
 You select built-in report themes directly from the Power BI Desktop menu.

-Custom report themes are report themes that you or someone else has created in a JSON file that defines its basic structure.
+- Custom report theme files are report themes that you or someone else has created in a JSON file that defines its basic structure.
 To apply a custom report theme, you import this JSON file into Power BI Desktop and apply it to your report.

 You can customize and standardize nearly all the elements that are listed in the **Format** section of the **Visualizations** pane, either through customizations made directly in Power BI Desktop, or through a report theme JSON file.
 The goal is to give you full control over your report's look and feel, on a granular level.

 ## How report themes work
-To apply a report theme to a Power BI Desktop report, select from among the available built-in report themes, or create or import a custom theme.
+To apply a report theme to a Power BI Desktop report, select from among the available built-in report themes, or create or import a custom theme file.

+The following table shows the available built-in report themes.

 | Built-in report theme	| Default color sequence 	|
 |------	|----------	|